 Venue

 Niagara, at 112 Avenue A in the heart of The East Village, on Tompkins Square Park, was opened in 1997 by musicians and artists Jesse Malin, Johnny T, and East Village promoter Laura McCarthy.
-Laura had owned the live music venue Brownies, and Jesse had Coney Island High.
-They were looking for a place where local artists and national acts could feel at home, play live music with good sound and good equipment, DJ, connect with other people, and promote their art.
+Laura had owned the NYC venue Brownies, and Jesse had Coney Island High.
+They were looking for a place where local artists and national acts could feel at home, DJ, connect with other people, and promote their art.

 niagara-sign-hdr.jpg